Azure/sg-aks-workshop/cluster-pre-provisioning/README.md

 # Cluster Pre-Provisioning

-This section walks us through all the pre-requisite setup before actually provisioning the AKS cluster.
+This section walks us through all the pre-requisite setup before actually provisioning the Azure Kubernetes Service (AKS) cluster.
 Most organizations have existing virutal networks that they need to deploy into with networking rules that control ingress and egress traffic.

 For the purposes of this workshop we will be using Azure Firewall to control egress traffic destined for the Internet or to simulate going on-prem.
 Network Security Groups (NSGs) and User-Defined Routes (UDRs) will be used to control North/South traffic in and out of the AKS cluster itself.